 Where to stay in Fes

-Please note that all the accommodation listed here is based on my personal experience and it was chosen to fit my budget.
-There are of course many other options to choose from depending on your budget and preferences.
+Please note that all the accommodation listed here is based on my personal experience and all places were chosen to fit my budget.
+There are, of course, many other options to choose from depending on your own budget and preferences.